 - Left and right turns using proper turn signals

 - Following a vehicle while observing the distance

 - Passing intersections

-Note that you have to provide a vehicle for passing the practical test and it must be registered and insured in a proper way.
-It may be your own car or your parents’ vehicle, but without documents proving its insurance and registration you won’t be allowed to take the exam.
-Also, the vehicle must be in good technical condition – you won’t be able to undergo the testing if it turns out that something like a turn signal doesn’t work.
-Make sure you do know a car you are going to drive (you may be asked to turn on/off turn signals, lower/upper beam, windshield wipers, etc.) and check its technical state.
+Note that you have to provide a vehicle to pass the practical test, and it must be registered and insured in a proper way.
+It may be your own car or your parents' vehicle, but without documents proving its insurance and registration, you won't be allowed to take the exam.
+Also, the vehicle must be in good technical condition – you won't be able to undergo the testing if it turns out that something like a turn signal doesn't work.
+So make sure you do know the car you are going to drive (you may be asked to turn on/off turn signals, lower/upper beam, windshield wipers, etc.) and check its technical state.